Pages that are keeping up with capybara developments more regularly:

 Capybaras arriving at National Zoo, Washington, DC - unfortunately now they've left again, but click here for my fond memories of their arrival.

 Reston Zoo, Virginia - click here

-Capyboppy, a book written and illustrated by Bill Peet, published by Houghton Mifflin Company, is the true story of a capybara who actually lived with the Peet family.
+Capyboppy, a book written and illustrated by Bill Peet, published in 1966, is the true story of a capybara who actually lived with the Peet family.
 We highly recommend this book to any capybara fan.
 It is required reading for anyone who is considering trying out a capybara at home.

 Quoted from The Mammals, A Guide to the Living Species by Desmond Morris, Harper & Row, New York, 1965:

 Looking rather like a cross between a Guinea-pig and a Hippopotamus, the Capybara is the largest of all the I,729 species of living rodents.
 Extinct forms of this animal were even bigger, but the pig-sized, surviving specimens can reach an adult weight of more than IOO lb., an overall length of 4 feet and a shoulder height of 21 inches.